newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 .. image:: ../_static/images/admin/update_contact.png
     :width: 1000

-To import bulk contacts into phonebook, click on ``Import contacts``. where you can upload contacts via CSV file under one phonebook.
+To import bulk contacts into a phonebook, click on ``Import contacts``. where you can upload the contacts via a CSV file in to one phonebook.

 **URL**: